 For differential interference contrast (DIC), the sample is illuminated by light split into two polarized beams of light, when these beams recombine the differences in phase shift appear as contrast in the final image.
 Similarly to phase contrast, this technique isn’t suited to thicker samples and requires more of a technical setup than other techniques.

-Phase-contrast microscopy provides better contrast than brightfield by using the refracted light from the sample.
-By illuminating the sample with a ring of light and having another ring in front of the microscope viewfinder, parts of the sample that refract light differently appear as darker or lighter on the image, giving it more contrast than standard brightfield microscopy.
+Phase-contrast microscopy provides better contrast than brightfield by using scattered light from the sample.
+By illuminating the sample with a ring of light and having another ring in front of the microscope viewfinder, parts of the sample that scatter light differently appear as darker or lighter on the image, giving it more contrast than standard brightfield microscopy.
 This improved contrast isn’t seen on thicker samples as it produces artifacts but works well with cell cultures.
 An example of these rings can be seen in Fig.2.

 Widefield fluorescence microscopy is similar to brightfield but specific wavelengths of light are used in order to excite fluorescent molecules that the sample has been pre-treated with (although some samples are naturally auto-fluorescent).
 Samples can be stained with fluorescent markers for specific proteins or cell components, and then the fluorescence emission light from these markers forms an image.
 The fluorescence signal means that there is better contrast compared to other techniques, as by using specific wavelengths of light only the fluorescent molecules are emitting light, as opposed to the entire image being lit up.
 However, as the whole sample is lit using this light, the fluorescence signals from outside the viewing area can cause background fluorescence and blurry images.